MPWebDesignRepo/pliki_programistyczne/Android_studio_project/Music_MP/README.md

 This is a companion Flutter app to go along with the [Take your Flutter app from boring to beautiful](#) codelab.
-This codelab guides you step-by-step through modifying MyArtist's design to look beautiful across platforms and devices.
+This codelab guides you step-by-step through modifying Music_MP's design to look beautiful across platforms and devices.

 For help getting started with Flutter, view our